 Inverted Maple Leaf Rag, excerpt (source), split at 79648 Hz.

-Practically speaking, I don’t think anyone would consider octave-inverted recordings to be viable substitutes for the originals (indeed, the first thing I suspect many listeners will want to do is track down the originals for comparison).
+Practically speaking, I don’t think anyone would consider octave-inverted recordings to be viable substitutes for the originals (indeed, the first thing I suspect many listeners will want to do is play the originals for comparison).
 On the other hand, they’re clearly derived from other existing recordings, and they still sound remarkably like those recordings in many respects.
 What I’ve done to them is surely transformative, but no more so than sampling—another technique that couples creativity with the exploitation of existing material.
 That said, the identity of the musical “work” in the Western tradition is often held to inhere primarily in its melody as opposed to its rhythms per se.
 Because my octave inverter scrambles those melodies, it could be argued that an inverted recording no longer manifests the same melody as its original—or, arguably, the same “work.”
 Indeed, philosophers of music ought to have a field day with the relationship of inverted recordings to particular compositions, “works,” performances, and so forth.
 That makes the results of octave inversion interesting from a theoretical standpoint.

 Inverted Tequila, excerpt (source), split at 53160 Hz.